 At House of Printing, we offer a wide variety of printing services to suit the needs of our customers.
 Our services help customers create everything from beautiful business cards to annual reports and brochures.
 Among our services, we offer both digital printing and offset printing to choose from.
 In this blog, we’ll outline the differences between the two, so you can better decide which printing option is best for your business.

 Offset printing is old-school style printing.
 It is the most common style for high-volume commercial print jobs.
 If you picture a newspaper being produced, that is offset production.
 When you use offset printing, the printer burns the design onto metal plates, each designated for a color.
-When printing, there are four colors typically used.
-They are cyan, magenta, yellow, and black.
+When printing, there are four colors typically used: cyan, magenta, yellow, and black.
 However, when offset printing, custom colors can be used.
 After that, the design is moved from plates to rubber rolls, and the colors of ink are spread onto the rubber and paper is run between them.
 The paper moves through all the different rolls, which layer on the color and produce the final image.
-Offset printing provides accurate color reproduction, and clean-looking printing.
+Offset printing provides accurate color reproduction and clean-looking printing.

 Advantages of Offset Printing